cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

   numeric literal.
 Mindcode contains a list of known Mindustry objects and their IDs, obtained by using Mindustry Metadata Extraction extension on the latest Mindustry version.
-These IDs are expected to be immutable, but the optimization can be turned off by setting the optimization level to `basic` if the actual IDs turn out to be different from used Mindcode's IDs.
+These IDs are expected to be immutable, but the optimization can be turned off by setting the optimization level to `basic` if the actual IDs turn out to be different from the IDs known to Mindcode.

 ## If Expression Optimization